 However, no contact is allowed off the ball.
 This includes attackers pushing off, backing into or pushing through a defender to get into space to receive the ball.
 If the defender was in that space first, then the decision goes their way and against the attacker.

-The umpire’s role is to watch the game and determine which player is “causing contact to occur”.
-It may not always seem obvious to you as a player why a particular decision has been made.
-The umpire is there to judge whether it’s the attacker or defender who is committed to a particular space on court and therefore which player is causing contact to occur.
+The umpire’s role is to watch the game and determine what is 'contact' and what is 'contest' .
+It may not always seem obvious to you as a player why a particular decision has been made or why advantage has been played but please respect the decisions that they make.

 The umpire should stand at the position at the side of the court where they want the penalty to be taken from.
 If you’re ever unsure where to take the penalty from, you need to look at the positioning of the umpire for guidance.